• Skip to primary navigation

 Fudgy brownies contain more fat compared to cakey brownies.
 Typically, this is created by a higher ratio of eggs, butter, and chocolate to flour.
 In this vegan brownie recipe, the fat is replaced with almond butter, flax eggs, and plant-based yogurt.
 Because they are flourless, the brownies are extra thick and fudgy.

-• Easy Vegan Pumpkin Chocolate Chip Cookies
+Easy Vegan Pumpkin Chocolate Chip Cookies

-• Gooey Vegan Blondies
+Gooey Vegan Blondies

-Subscribe to my email newsletter to get my FREE Guide on Money Saving Tips on Buying Groceries, and get new recipes delivered to your inbox!
+Subscribe to my email newsletter to get a FREE e-book of 15 Healthy Weeknight Recipes, and get new recipes delivered to your inbox every week!

-vegan pumpkin brownies stacked on a plate.
+Fudgy vegan pumpkin brownies stacked on a white plate.

 Author: MaryAnne